-The Data Lineage features of ER/Studio enables you to document the movement of data from point A to point B (and any intermediate steps in between) is sometimes referred to as ETL (Extraction, Transformation and Load).
-Points A and B can be anything from flat files, databases, XML, Access, and Excel spreadsheets.
+The Data Lineage feature of ER/Studio® Data Architect enables you to document the movement of data from point A to point B (and any intermediate steps in between).
+This movement is sometimes referred to as Extraction, Transformation and Load (ETL).
+Points A and B can be anything from flat files, high-end databases such as Oracle and DB2, XML, Access databases, and Excel worksheets.
 This is sometimes referred to as source and target mapping.
 A model produced in ERStudio can represent any point along the way.
-Data Architects need to ability to specify the source or target of data down to the column-level.
+Data Architects need the ability to specify the source or target of data down to the column-level.
 Along with the metadata that defines the source and target mapping are rules for how the data is manipulated along the way.